AnnaSeDab/Fithub2/README.md

 The copy of oryginal repository is made into your Github account

-#Credits
+# Credits

-This project is based on the Butique Ado - Code Institute walk through project.
-Additional apps and functionality was added to show my understanding of the concepts and ability to build code on my own.
+This project is heavily inspired by the Butique Ado - Code Institute walk through project.
+Additional apps and functionality was added by me to show my understanding of the concepts and ability to build code on my own.

 Fellow students and Code Institute persons help and support was used via slack to solve problems encountered on the way.

 Stackoverflow was used to research problems.

-Pictures, videos and their desription were taken from the pixabay and youtube and I do not have any commercial rights to them.
+Pictures, videos and their description were taken from the pixabay and youtube and I do not have any commercial rights to them.